Dor Luzgarten

 2020 - 2026

-- PostgreSQL, Firebase, Supabase
+- Work with PostgreSQL, Firebase, and Supabase

-- Docker, AWS Lambda, GCP Cloud Run
+- Docker, AWS Lambda, and GCP Cloud Run

 AI Agents

-- Multi-agent orchestration with LangGraph
+- Orchestrating multi-agent systems with LangGraph

-- RAG pipelines and vector stores
+- Building RAG pipelines and vector stores

 OpenClaw